Flipside (Canadian TV program)

-Flipside was a Canadian journalistic music television program which aired on CBC Television in 1974.
+Flipside is a Canadian journalistic music television program which aired on CBC Television in 1974.

 Premise

 Jim McKenna produced and hosted Flipside, a Montreal-produced program concerning the music industry in Canada.
 Visiting artists performed on the program and were interviewed by McKenna.
 Guests included Jim Kale (The Guess Who), The Stampeders.
 Murray McLauchlan, a winner at the 1974 Juno Awards, was featured in a filmed report.
 The Ville Emard Blues Band was the subject of another filmed feature.

 Scheduling

 The half-hour program was broadcast on Saturdays at 6:30 p.m.
 (Eastern) from 29 June to 14 September 1974.